lihc9226/project-pages/projects/project1.md

 ---
 layout: project
-title: "Project 1"
+title: "Group 2"
 description: "Description of Project #1"
 header-img: "img/home-bg-1.jpg"
-category: project1
+category: project2
 ---

+This is for Group 2